I still cook it but not exactly in the way cooks of generations past made it. I’m all for the warmth that nostalgia brings, but…

 - Set the stove to medium, heat a non-stick pan and spread the bacon evenly.

-- Wait for a little fat to be rendered then push the bacon to one side of the pan and spread the sausage slices on the empty half.
+- Wait for a little fat to be rendered then push the bacon to one side of the pan and spread the sausage on the empty half.